 Although your officer must try to obtain a reasonable price for goods sold, an auction may nonetheless result in fire sale prices.
 You need a realistic understanding of how much a debtor’s assets are worth at auction.

-At Muller, Muller, Richmond, Harms, & Myers, P.C., our debt collectors can help you build a strategy customized to fit your business needs.
+At Muller, Muller, Richmond, & Harms, P.C., our debt collectors can help you build a strategy customized to fit your business needs.
 We want to ensure you receive the best possible outcome in pursuing your case.

 Since 1961, our top-rated lawyers have been dedicated to professionally and aggressively pursuing the money you’re owed in a straightforward, ethical manner.
 With offices in Birmingham and Grand Rapids, we handle claims against debtors located in Michigan, even if you are located out of state or out of the country.